nekoduykod/website_minigame/commands.md

 Member.objects.filter(firstname__startswith='L').values(); WHERE firstname LIKE 'L%' mydata = Member.objects.all().order_by('firstname').values() . descending = ('-firstname')
 # create superuser for django.admin
 py manage.py createsuperuser (sasha, password456, fake@gmail.com)
+# or change via UI of admin

+# when added new styles css
+py manage.py collectstatic

+# when db in settings.py, use this, but no data will be
+py manage.py migrate